vamsi2824/Brainwonders-Project/README.md

-# 💼 MedGuardian: AI-Powered Career Guidance Bot
+# 💼AI-Powered Career Guidance Bot

 An intelligent web app built using **Google Gemini API** and **Streamlit** that helps users discover career paths based on their interests, skills, and values.
 Ideal for students and career changers looking for AI-backed career advice.